Lamrsw/t19_dbr/index.md

 Added assessment criteria (red) to guide the deliverable, a short introduction, and identification of project constraints.
 See a snapshot of the document [here](https://raw.githubusercontent.com/Lamrsw/t19_dbr/website/sys_plan.png).

 ### 19/11/2020
 Rewrote large parts of the document, keeping the main content the same, but rewording for clarity and to keep the deliverable within the page count.
-This is the final version, that can be found [here](https://lamrsw.github.io/t19_dbr/Plan1.pdf).
+This is the final version, and can be found [here](https://lamrsw.github.io/t19_dbr/Plan1.pdf).